-The Nchwaning Mine was diamond drilled from surface at 330 metre centres and the data is now captured in a Geological Database Management System (GDMS) developed by CAE Datamine.
+The Nchwaning Mine was diamond drilled from surface at 330 metre centres and the data is captured in a Geological Database Management System (GDMS) developed by CAE Mining.
 The core was logged and 0.5-metre-long, half-core, diamond-saw cut samples were submitted to Assmang's laboratory at Black Rock for X-ray fluorescence (XRF) analyses.
 Mn and Fe values were checked by Wet Chemical analyses.
 Several standards were used to calibrate XRF equipment, and results are compared with other laboratories on a regular basis.

-At Nchwaning a total of 316 boreholes as well as a total of 30 587 face samples were considered in the grade estimation for Nchwaning 1 orebody.
-The available data for an area was optimised over a thickness of 3.5 metres and exported into data files for computerised statistical and geostatistical manipulation to determine the average grades of Mn, Fe, silica (SiO2), calcium (CaO) and magnesium (MgO).
+At Nchwaning a total of 316 boreholes and 22 648 underground sample sections were considered in the grade estimation for Nchwaning Seam 1.
+The data was optimised over a thickness of 4.5 metres (Nchwaning 3) and 3.5 metres for the rest of Nchwaning, and exported into data files for computerised statistical and geostatistical manipulation to determine the grades of Mn, Fe, silica (SiO2), calcium (CaO) and magnesium (MgO).

-Ordinary Kriging interpolation within Datamine was used to estimate the grade of each 50 x 50 x 3.5 metre block generated within the geological model.
+Ordinary Kriging interpolation within Studio 3 was used to estimate the grade of each $50 \times 50 \times 3.5/4.5$ metre block generated within the geological model.

 Sub-cell splitting of the 50 x 50 metre blocks was allowed to follow the geological boundaries accurately.
-The relative density of Nchwaning manganese ore was taken as 4.3 t/m3.
+The relative density of Nchwaning manganese ore was taken as 4.3 t/m^3 .